 Animal Health and Welfare Pathway

-Animal Health and Welfare grants include smaller grants, where farmers can select from a list of equipment and technology items and larger infrastructure grants, for bespoke projects such as new housing, building upgrades, and pasture improvements.
+Animal Health and Welfare grants also include smaller grants, where farmers can select from a list of equipment and technology items and larger infrastructure grants, for bespoke projects such as new housing, building upgrades, and pasture improvements.

 Farming Investment Fund